 Identifying a controlling personality can be the first step in effectively navigating the relationship.
 Some common traits of individuals with controlling personalities include:

-4. Inability to empathize and consider others' needs: Controlling individuals may have difficulty understanding or acknowledging the feelings and needs of those around them.
+- Inability to empathize and consider others' needs: Individuals with controlling tendencies may struggle to understand or acknowledge the feelings and needs of those around them.

 As followers of Christ, we are called to be discerning and wise in our interactions with others.
-In Matthew 10:16, Jesus instructs His disciples, "Behold, I am sending you out as sheep in the midst of wolves, so be wise as serpents and innocent as doves."
-(ESV) By recognizing the signs of a controlling personality, we can better prepare ourselves to respond in a manner that honors God and protects our own well-being.
-More importantly, use self-examination (1 Corinthians 11:28, Galatians 6:4).
-Are those signs of your behavior?
+In Matthew 10:16 (ESV), Jesus instructs His disciples, "Behold, I am sending you out as sheep in the midst of wolves, so be wise as serpents and innocent as doves."
+By recognizing the signs of a controlling personality, we can better prepare ourselves to respond in a manner that honors God.
+More importantly, start with self-examination (1 Corinthians 11:28, Galatians 6:4).
+Are those verses signs of your behavior?

 The Root of the Problem: Understanding the Causes of a Controlling Personality